SantiagoSalazarPavajeau/learn-blog/_posts/2020-06-08-hoisting_variables_in_javascript.markdown

 ## Lexical Environment and Scope

 The lexical environment is where Javascript stores the meta data about variables and functions, for example, it will include the local variables inside the scope of a function when inside the function.
-So the variables available change as the scope changes.
+So the variables available and the lexical enviroment change as the scope changes.

-Specifically for variables declared with **var** they can be accessed by functions in their outer scope:
+In this example the **var outerVariable** is hoisted to **outer()** function and can be accessed by the **inner()** function.

 ```
 function outer(){